gazebosim/gz-sim/tutorials/blender_sdf_exporter.md

 3. You will see a file dialog requesting for a location to save the files to.
 Hit 'Save' when you are done.

-4. The files `model.dae`, `model.config` and `model.sdf` will be created at the location you specified.
+4. The files `meshes/model.dae`, `model.config` and `model.sdf` will be created at the location you specified.